 - We hosted the website on a dedicated virtual server with plenty of resources to spare.

 - We chose a Domain Name Service (DNS) provider with DNS servers worldwide and close to visitor locations.
+In our case, this was Cloudflare.

 - We used a base WordPress Theme Builder which concentrates as much on performance as it does design.